Umme-Tamanna/super-mario-game-openGL_Project/README.md

 This project is a recreation of 'Super Mario Bros' game using Python and OpenGL.
-The game contains Jump, Run, Move left/right animation of the character, score increment through coin collection, game over through collision detection with objects and platforms.
+The game contains: <br> - Jump, Run, Move left/right animation of the character <br> - Score increment through coin collection <br> - Game over mechanism through collision detection with objects and platforms.